sadeem-albir/command-line-uno/README.md

-because, as mentioned, the game is not yet ready to be played; not only that, but the program itself is likely not even ready to be executed yet as I am making a huge data structure migration from too much array involvement to balancing the data structures of the deck stack, table stack, and user stacks to have a sweet-spot of involvement between arrays and structs (makes the development process way more efficient).
+because, as mentioned, the game is not yet ready to be played; not only that, but the program itself is likely not even ready to be executed yet as I am making a huge data structure migration from too much array involvement to balancing the data structures of the deck stack, table stack, and user stacks to have a sweet-spot of involvement between arrays and structs (makes the development process way more efficient and easier to deal with).
 As we're speaking, this project currently only does administrative stuff that allow you to use single-character options to manipulate the entire uno deck, the game table, and the users in the game.
 It is not ready to be played yet, and the only reason I uploaded this project early was because I am too lazy to find another back-up method while switching my Linux distribution.
 If you have anything you would like to personally contribute,